tencent cloud

 qcloud_cos::PutBucketResp resp;

 // 3.
-Call the API to create a bucket
+Call the API for creating a bucket.

 qcloud_cos::CosResult result = cos.PutBucket(req, &resp);